lihini223/Web-Dev-Doc/HTML/html-forms/README.md

 In the case of url and email, the browser will check to see if the input is a valid URL or email address.

+## Textarea

+If you want your user to be able to include new lines (by pressing return) in their text input, you can use a <textarea> element: